 A continuous random variable is a random variable having two main characteristics: 1) the set of values it can take is not countable; 2) its cumulative distribution function can be obtained by integrating a function called probability density function.

 Continuous random variables are sometimes also called absolutely continuous.

 The following is a formal definition.

-Let be an absolutely continuous random variable that can take any value in the interval .
+Let be a continuous random variable that can take any value in the interval .
 Let its probability density function be

 You can also read a brief introduction to the probability density function, including some examples, in the glossary entry entitled Probability density function.

 Next entry: Absolutely continuous random vector

-Most learning materials found on this website are now available in a traditional textbook format.
+Most of the learning materials found on this website are now available in a traditional textbook format.